 Management fear of being the first

 The real problem is the shift of mindset in top management that quickly works its way down: not wanting to take the risk of being first, which includes avoiding the risk to fail while chasing to next big opportunity or technology.
 Instead, they sail the calmer waters among more predictable competition fighting for small advantages and holding on to the status quo opportunistically as long as they can.
-In some cases, the management even acknowledges the strategy shift from ‘leader’ to ‘fast follower’ despite what ever the company motto proudly promotes – and thereby accepting 10% and avoiding to leap ahead their competition by bold and game-changing 10x moves.
+In some cases, the management even acknowledges the strategy shift from ‘leader’ to ‘fast follower’ despite whatever the company motto proudly promotes – and thereby accepting 10% and avoiding to leap ahead of their competition by bold and game-changing 10x moves.

 Interestingly, these same managers still love to look over the fence to awe the iconic leaders but steer away to take charge and work to become the leader again themselves.
 The nagging question remains if they could actually pull it off getting into first place.

 Outside-of-the-box thinking may still be encouraged in their organization but is not acted upon anymore.
 Internal creativity or ideation contests become more of an exercise to keep employees entertained and feeling engaged, but the ideas are hardly being funded and executed.
 Instead, company resources are concentrated to run the incremental machine predictably and reliably at 10% as long as its profitable, no matter what. – They simply have no resources to spare and dedicate to 10x!